MotomuMatsui/gs/README.md

 <p align="center"><img src="https://raw.github.com/wiki/MotomuMatsui/gs/images/GSbanner.png"></p>

 # gs2
-Graph Splitting (GS) is a brand-new phylogenetic analysis method, which can effectively resolve early evolution of protein families.
-Its accuracy and speed was proved by extensive evolutionary simulation, and its application to TIM-barrel superfamily highlighted instant evolution of protein-mediated pyrimidine biosynthesis at a transitional phase between the RNA world and the modern DNA-RNA-protein world.
+`gs2` is a software to conduct a brand-new phylogenetic analysis method&#151;the Graph Splitting (GS).
+It can effectively resolve early evolution of protein families and its accuracy and speed was proved by extensive evolutionary simulation.
+`gs2` is open-source software (GPL v3.0) inplemented in C++ for Linux, Mac and Windows.

 <p align="center"><img src="https://raw.github.com/wiki/MotomuMatsui/gs/images/introduction.png"></p>